JohnSnowLabs/spark-nlp/docs/en/alab/project_creation.md

 <img class="image image--xl image__shadow" src="/assets/images/annotation_lab/4.1.0/dashboardCloneImportExport.png" style="width:100%;"/>

 ## Export

-Entire Projects can be exported.
-The option to export the project is listed in the kebab menu of each project.
+Projects can be exported.
+The option to export a project is listed in the kebab menu of each project.
 All project-related items such as tasks, project configuration, project members, task assignments, and comments are included in the export file.

 > **NOTE:**  Project export does not contain the model trained in the project as models are independent and not attached to a particular project.

 ## Import

-The project can be imported by uploading the zip in the upload dialog box.
-When the project is imported back to ALAB, all the item can be seen as it was present when exported.
+A project can be imported by uploading the project zip archive in the upload dialog box.
+When the project is imported back to Annotation Lab, all elements of the original project configuration will be included in the new copy.

 ## Project Grouping

-As the number of projects can grow significantly over time, for an easier management and organization of those, the Annotation Lab allows project grouping.
-As such, it is possible to assign a project to an existing group or to a new group.
+As the number of projects can grow significantly over time, for an easier management and organization of those,  Annotation Lab allows project grouping.
+As such, a project owner can assign a group to one or several of his/her projects.
 Each group can be assigned a color which will be used to highlight projects included in that group.
-Once a project is assigned to a group, the group name proceeds the name of the project.
+Once a project is assigned to a group, the group name proceeds the name of the project on the project tile.
 At any time a project can be remove from one group and added to another group.

 The list of visible projects can be filtered based on group name, or using the search functionality which applies to both group name and project name.